 Transfer students are also eligible for the support of a peer mentor upon request.
 However, access to mentored courses is reserved for freshmen.
 Students transferring to BYU will be contacted prior to their arrival in order to request a mentor.

 A few weeks after you receive your acceptance notification you will be sent a link by the FYE office to a series of online orientation modules.
 These modules contain very important information about resources, programs and services available to you as a full-time student.
 They were developed to help your transition to BYU be as smooth as possible.
 The modules will take between 90 minutes to two hours and can be completed at your own pace.
 However, it will be important for you to complete all modules prior to arriving on campus.
-These modules are only part of your orientation to BYU, make sure you plan and register to attend the in-person NSO described below.
+These modules are only one part part of your orientation to BYU.
+So, be sure you register for and make plans to attend the in-person NSO described below.

 Immediately prior to the first day of every semester and term, an event referred to as New Student Orientation (NSO) is held.
 The purpose of NSO is to 1) welcome new and transfer students into the BYU community.
 2) help new students understand and appreciate the unique opportunities provided by a BYU education, 3) introduce key campus resources, and 4) offer new students a great chance to connect with other students and meet their peer mentor.